Disneyland Temporary Closure 2020

 Downtown Disney District: July 9, 2020 (Approved)

-As of right now, the Disneyland Resort's reopening has been delayed until further notice.
-We expect to hear a new opening date sometime after July 4, 2020, pending state and local government approval.
-We are hopeful that it's a short delay and will let you know as soon as an official opening fate is announced.
+As of right now, the Disneyland Resort's originally proposed reopening date of July 17, 2020 has been delayed until further notice.
+We expect to hear an approved opening date in the near future, pending state and local government approval.
+We are hopeful that it's a short delay and will let you know as soon as an official opening date is announced.
 As always, it's important to note that we will only post official information that comes directly through Disney to ensure that you are receiving accurate information.
 This page will be updated frequently as more information becomes available.

 Additionally, Disney released an article from the Disney Parks Chief Medical Officer regarding plans and procedures in order to reopen.
 We highly encourage you to read it and are so grateful that Disney has such a commitment to keeping their Cast Members and guests safe and healthy.

 Top Questions about Disneyland Reopening

 Since Walt Disney World's successful opening, we have gotten a lot of questions about how this affects the Disneyland Resort.
 So we wanted to let you know what we know – and keep in mind we will ONLY share official messages from Disney.
 We don’t report on rumors – and there are a lot out there.
 We also want you to keep in mind: Walt Disney World is much bigger, has four different Parks and has different government guidelines, so there will obviously be some differences.
 But, watching Walt Disney World go so smoothly certainly gives us hope!
 Now, onto our top questions:

 Will I need a date-specific ticket to get into Disneyland?

 As of right now, Disneyland has confirmed that there will be a date-specific reservations system.
 The Disneyland Resort has temporarily stopped selling tickets, but we'll be sure to let you know as soon as we're able to sell Disneyland Resort tickets again.

 Will I need a reservation to go to Disneyland?